JHU-PL-Lab/www-pl/lectures/java-principles.md

     *   Structural subtyping is more flexible: "use your own implicit interface without needing to declare it".
     *   Nominal subtyping lets you think about subtyping in terms of names of things, not the details of whats inside
         -- a helpful abstraction of detail in many cases.
-    *   Pretty much all major languages used nominal subtyping until TypeScript decided to take the structural approach.
-Good for them!
+    *   All major languages used nominal subtyping until TypeScript decided to take the structural approach.

 ### [Generics](http://docs.oracle.com/javase/specs/jls/se14/html/jls-4.html#jls-4.4)